Open Enrollment & School Lottery Registration

 Do I have to be a resident of North Carolina in order to register for the lottery?

 Yes.
-The North Carolina Department of Public Instruction, Division of Charter Schools mandates that applications from out-of-state residents are not eligible for admission unless proof of North Carolina residency can be provided by the registration deadline of January 31, 2019.
+The North Carolina Department of Public Instruction, Division of Charter Schools mandates that applications from out-of-state residents are not eligible for admission unless proof of North Carolina residency can be provided by the registration deadline of January 31, 2020.
 Once an out of state family has moved to the North Carolina, they may submit registration for enrollment.
 At that time they will be added to the appropriate grade waitlist if no seats remain.
+Families with military orders to relocate to North Carolina by August 2020 are eligible to register for the lottery, please call 910-636-1325 to provide required documentation.

 I cannot attend the lottery, how can I find out if my child has been admitted?

 You do not need to be present at the lottery to accept admission.
-On February 10th you can check your child’s lottery position on our website.
+In February you can check your child’s lottery position on our website.
 The lottery results will be posted by registration number (not children’s names) from your confirmation email.

 What happens after the lottery?